Top 5 Reasons for Obstructive Sleep Apnea Claim Denials (Plus OSA Service Connection Tips)

 There are three components to proving direct service connection for any VA disability claim:

 - A current disability (medical diagnosis in medical records)

-- An event, injury, or disease in service, and
+- An in-service event, injury, disease, or aggravation; and

-- A link or nexus establishing that the current disability had its onset or inception in service, which may be established by evidence of
+- A link or nexus establishing that the current disability had its onset, inception, or aggaravation in service, which may be established by

 Secondary Service Connection Requirements

-In our experience, if you did NOT have a Sleep Study while on active duty and you did NOT get a medical diagnosis of Sleep Apnea in the military, you should attempt to service connect your Sleep Apnea VA claim SECONDARY to another service-connected disability.
+In our experience, if you did NOT have a sleep study while on active duty and you did not get a medical diagnosis of sleep apnea in the military, you should only attempt to service-connect your sleep apnea VA claim SECONDARY to another service-connected disability.

 By law, there are three evidentiary elements that must be satisfied for sleep apnea secondary conditions to prove secondary service connection: